Al-Azif/entitlement-database-builder/README.md

 - The purchase datetime is not stored.
 - The submission order is randomized before being added to the database
 - If a entry is already in the database it is ommited.
 Meaning not all items from your account are added within the randomized order of your entries.
-- All logs are cleared weekly
+- All logs are cleared weekly.
+You're IP will only remain in a whitelist for accessing the database.

 ## Credits
 - Code is commented if it was pulled from somewhere else